Evaluation Metrics

 Metric Combinations

-Use multiple metrics for comprehensive evaluation:
+Use multiple metrics for comprehensive evaluation by adding them as criteria with weights:

 ],